Class For Parents

 10 a.m. | Theater

 Parents of all ages are invited to join us each Sunday at 10 a.m. (be sure to bring your children to the nursery, CFM offerings, and Youth classes during this time!)
-Each month, we will look at a relevant topic for parents such as: Social/ Emotional Development, Storytelling, Technology, Healthy and Holy Sexuality, Family Traditions that Shape Us, and many more.
-We will welcome experts on each topic to make presentations, engage in Bible study with members of our clergy, spend quality time in small groups, and share resources and support.
+We will welcome experts on each of our topics to make presentations, engage in Bible study with members of our clergy, spend quality time in small groups, and share resources and support.

 Want to learn more?
 Email Father Eric Liles.